-- RSPH Level 3 Award in Supervising Food Safety and Hygiene - RSPH Level 3 Award in Food Safety for Food Manufacturing - RSPH Level 3 Award in Nutrition for Health
+- RSPH Level 3 Award in Supervising Food Safety and Hygiene - RSPH Level 3 Award in Food Safety for Food Manufacturing - RSPH Level 2 Award in Understanding HACCP

 Other Information:

 All RSPH specifications are subject to review.
 Any changes to the assessment or learning outcomes will be notified to Centres in advance of their introduction.
 To check the currency of this version of the specification, please contact the Qualifications Department or consult the RSPH website.